apache/parquet-format/Geospatial.md

 the following: `NaN`, `null`, `does not exist` (e.g., LINESTRING EMPTY), or `out of bounds` (e.g., `x < -180` or `x > 180` for `GEOGRAPHY` types):

-* X and Y: Skip any invalid X or Y value and processing the remaining X or Y values.
+* X and Y: Skip any invalid X or Y value and continue processing the remaining X or Y values.
 Do not produce a bounding box if all X or all Y values are invalid.

 * Z: Skip any invalid Z value and continue processing the remaining Z values.